Tramway Live Cams

 This is the Salu Bridge in Riga, Latvia.
 Trolleybuses pass on the lower road in the foreground.
 Clicking on the link "Live webcam 01" to the right of the image takes you to a camera looking in the opposite direction.
 The images update every few seconds but it is irregular.

 This large series of Traffic Cameras is from Vilnius, Lithuania.
 Trolleybuses can be seen on many of them.
 Vilnius operates over 300 trolleybuses on 17 routes.
 All the images are as thumbnails on one page, which automatically updates ever 60 seconds.
 Clicking on each thumbnail gives a larger image.

 This site gives traffic views in Mexico City (Ciudad de México) and uses Macromedia Flash Player.
 From the first page's menu select "Ciudad de México", "Zone Oriente" and Calzada Ermita Iztapalapa.
 Here you can see trolleybuses of this system which has 45 routes and around 500 vehicles.
 The image automatically updates every few seconds.
 Note that the time in Mexico is GMT -6.

 This camera gives views from Dam Square in Amsterdam, Netherlands.
 The camera gives a moving picture which roves around the square.
-At one point the camera looks north along Damrak (leading to and from Centraal Station).
-The sequence soon zooms in to the tram stops there.
+Trams can frequently be seen crossing the square.

 This selection gives a live streaming view in Amsterdam, Netherlands.
 We look down onto Koningsplein where trams on routes 1,2 and 5 are regularly passing.
 This is one of the few cameras we have found that also provides sound.
 However, it requires a fast broadband connection to work well.